Sampling from high-dimensional, multimodal distributions using automatically tuned, tempered Hamiltonian Monte Carlo: Hamiltonian Monte Carlo and multimodality

 where $\chi_d^2$ denotes the chi-squared distribution with $d$ degrees of freedom.
-Therefore, if there are separated modes in the target distribution $\pi$, the probability that a path starting from one mode reaches another has a Chernoff bound
+Therefore, if there are isolated modes in the target distribution $\pi$, the probability that a trajectory starting from one mode reaches another has a Chernoff bound